dvarounis/perfservmon/README.md

 ##Prerequisites

-1. Install in one WAS server of your WebSphere Cell the PerfServletApp.ear located in `<WAS_ROOT>/installableApps`, i.e. in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.
+1. Install in one WAS server of your WebSphere Cell the PerfServletApp.ear located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.

 2. At least Python version 2.7 at the Nagios host